Forgejo Actions user guide

 A string of additional options, as documented docker run.
 For instance: “—workdir /myworkdir —ulimit nofile=1024:1024”.

-NOTE: the --volume option is restricted to a whitelist of volumes configured in the runner executing the task.
+NOTE: the --volume option is restricted to a allowlist of volumes configured in the runner executing the task.
 See the Forgejo Actions administrator guide for more information.

 username